-If you’re stuck, you’re in the right place!
+If you’re stuck, you’ve come to the right place!
 We’re here with five business analyst cover letter samples and guidance on formatting and wording.
-Don’t miss our free cover letter templates below and matching resume templates.
+Don’t miss our free cover letter templates below, free cover letter generator, and matching resume templates.

 Business Analyst Cover Letter Example